lunsaiance/BSHSVConfigs/README.md

 All visualizer previews made at: https://hsv-preview.netlify.app

-All visualizers made by CeriesVR/Eclipstral
+All visualizers made by CeriesVR (me)

 **IF YOU WANT YOUR HITSCORE VISUALIZER ON THIS REPOSITORY DM @eclipstral ON DISCORD**